goetzi123/FleetChat/FleetChat_System_Boundaries_Compliance.md

 ### 2. No Feature Duplication Policy

-FleetChat **SHALL NOT** replicate, clone, or provide alternatives to any Samsara functionality including:
+FleetChat **SHALL NOT** replicate, clone, or provide alternatives to ANY fleet management system functionality including:

 #### Prohibited Fleet Management Features:
 - ❌ **Vehicle Tracking**: No GPS monitoring, location history, or movement analytics